tsx-cloud/moria-docker-arm/README.md

 Edit `docker-compose.yaml` again and remove the line with `command` you added earlier.

-*Note: you will need to do the above every time your cached credentials has expired and you (re)start the container*
+*Note: you will probably need to do the above every time your cached credentials has expired and you (re)start the container*

 ## Getting the invite code